 Unlike the sales focus of paid marketing, organic marketing can be used to communicate company values, ethos and culture.
 It communicates brand personality to attract the people who represent the ‘low hanging fruit’ of your target audience.

-In other words, when people are searching for information relevant to your business’s products or services, the information it provides them is meant to unconsciously cultivate a sense of trust within the consumer that encourages them to chose your business over your competitors vying for their attention.
+In other words, when people are searching for information relevant to your business’s products or services, the information it provides them is meant to unconsciously cultivate a sense of trust within the consumer that encourages them to choose your business over your competitors vying for their attention.

-The greater a business appears to understand their area and what the consumer is looking for, the more the consumer will be inclined to choose them.
-Hence, people are more likely to invest in your company on the basis you don’t have to use clever advertising to have them believe in your abilities to give the consumer what they are looking for.
+The greater a business appears to understand its area and what the consumer is looking for, the more the consumer will be inclined to choose them.
+Hence, people are more likely to invest in your company on the basis that you don’t have to use clever advertising to have them believe in your abilities to give the consumer what they are looking for.